GPS-GmbH/docs/user/settings/import-certificate.md

 ##### Result :

-The certificate will get imported successfully.
+The certificate will get import successfully.

 ![](/2020-08-25-15_41_54-sicon-os.jpg)